100Rashmi/UrlShortner/README.md

 UrlShortner
 ------------------------

-This is a web application written on *Pythoh*, *Flask* and *MySql Db*.
+This is a web application developed with *Python*, *Flask* and *MySql Db*.

 *SQLAlchemy* is used as the ORM.

-It covers the following use-case:-
+It covers the following use-cases:-

 - For every long url, return a short url, which when clicked on, should redirect to the longer url.